theGhostJW/webdriver-w3c/doc/Tutorial.md

   return ()
 ```

-Note the signature: `(Monad eff) => WebDriver eff ()` instead of
+Note the signature: `(Monad eff) => WebDriverT eff ()` instead of
-`WebDriver IO ()`.
-What's happening here is that `WebDriver` is
+`WebDriverT IO ()`.
+What's happening here is that `WebDriverT` is a
+transformer over a monad `eff` within which a restricted set of effects
-parameterized by the monad that effects (like writing to files and
-making HTTP requests) take place in.
-These effects are "run" by an
+(like writing to files and making HTTP requests) take place.
+These
-explicit evaluator that, for the default configuration, happens to use
+effects are "run" by an explicit evaluator that, for the default
-`IO`, but both the effect monad and the evaluator are configurable.
-By
+configuration, happens to use `IO`, but both the effect monad and the
-swapping out `IO` for another type we can, for example, run our tests
+evaluator are configurable.
+By swapping out `IO` for another type we
-against a mock Internet, and swapping out the evaluator we might have a
+can, for example, run our tests against a mock Internet, and swapping
+out the evaluator we might have a "dry run" evaluator that doesn't
-"dry run" evaluator that doesn't actually do anything, but logs what it
+actually do anything, but logs what it would have done.
+It's good
-would have done.
-It's good practice to make our `WebDriver` code
+practice to make our `WebDriver` code maximally flexible by using an
-maximally flexible by using an effect parameter like `eff` instead of
+effect parameter like `eff` instead of the concrete `IO` unless there's
-the concrete `IO` unless there's a good reason not to.
+a good reason not to.

 Anyway, back to the example.
 What do you think this code does?
 Let's try
 it: type